 In the fall, assessments and student learning targets will be selected to evaluate your students' achievement throughout the school year.
-If setting multiple goals with separate assessments, weights will be assigned to each goal.
-Please note that administrators must approve all assessments, targets, or weights selected for TAS goals.
+If setting multiple goals with separate assessments, weights will be assigned to each goal.School leaders must approve all assessments, targets, and weights selected for TAS goals.